-Robert Krut is the author of This is the Ocean (Bona Fide Books, 2013), which received the Melissa Lanitis Gregory Poetry Award, and The Spider Sermons (BlazeVox, 2009).
-His poetry has appeared in numerous journals, including The Cimarron Review, Gulf Coast, Blackbird, and more.
-He lives in Los Angeles, and teaches at the University of California, Santa Barbara. www.robert-krut.com
+Robert Krut’s new book, The Now Dark Sky, Setting Us All on Fire, is the recipient of the Codhill Poetry Award and will be released in June by Codhill Press.
+He is also the author of This Is the Ocean (Bona Fide Books, 2013), which received the Melissa Lanitis Gregory Poetry Award, and The Spider Sermons (BlazeVox, 2009).
+As a faculty member in the Writing Program and College of Creative Studies, he teaches at the University of California, Santa Barbara.

 THIS ALL STARTS WITH YOU, AND THIS ALL ENDS WITH YOU

 There's a dragon sleeping on the roof, his tail trails the wall.

 The stigmata was not from nails, it was from snakes escaping.

 A boot on the throat is a tooth in the heart.

 The lawn of the world makes us all trespassers.